solaimanhridoy/LearnPostgreSQl/README.md

 ### Primary Key In PostgreSQL

-We use PRIMARY KEY to differ from same values of a column or record.
-Such as, we can use an unique id to identify them as individual where two person's first_name, last_name and date_of_birth are same in a table.
+We use the PRIMARY KEY to differ from the same values of a column or record.
+Such as, we can use a unique id to identify them as individuals where two person's first_name, last_name, and date_of_birth are the same in a table.

 <img src="./img/69.png" alt="PostgreSQL Icon" style="zoom:110%;" />

 #### Understanding Primary Keys

 If we notice in the description of the table `person` then we can see that the table has already a constraint name 'person_pkey' for column `id` which is the PRIMARY KEY of the table.
 Type:

 `\d person`